squadran2003/filtering-searching-mineral-catalogue/README.md

 ### Motivation

-This application was the 8th project from my TeamTreehouse python web development degree
+This application was the 8th project from my TeamTreehouse python tech degree programe

 ## Installation